Electrostatic gate-controlled quantum interference in a high-mobility two-dimensional electron gas at the (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$/SrTiO$_3$ interface

-In conclusion, we have fabricated high-mobility ($\sim$ 35,000 cm$^2$V$^{-1}$s$^{-1}$) Hall-bar-patterned LSAT/STO devices and performed magnetotransport measurements down to 0.1 K. At low magnetic fields (0–7 T), the devices exhibit a positive MR superimposed with pronounced quantum oscillations that are periodic in magnetic field $B$, indicating fully phase-coherent transport.
+In conclusion, we have fabricated high-mobility Hall-bar-patterned LSAT/STO devices and performed magnetotransport measurements down to 0.1 K. At low magnetic fields (0–7 T), the devices exhibit a positive MR superimposed with pronounced quantum oscillations that are periodic in magnetic field $B$, indicating fully phase-coherent transport.
 The amplitude of these $B$-periodic oscillations decays exponentially with increasing temperature and magnetic field strength, consistent with dephasing of quantum interference.
 We attribute the $B$-periodic oscillations to AAS interference, most likely arising from naturally formed closed-loop paths due to the spatial inhomogeneity, which supports high-mobility conduction along the interconnected SrTiO$_3$ domain walls.
-These oscillations are reproducible across multiple LSAT/STO devices and display strong tunability via electrostatic gating.
-The observed gate-tunability, combined with the relatively long phase coherence length ($\sim$ 1.8 $\mu$m at 0.1 K) underscores the potential of complex oxide interfaces as a platform for studying quantum interference phenomena and for developing device concepts in quantum technologies such as mesoscopic interferometers and quantum sensors.
+The observed gate-tunability, combined with the relatively long phase coherence length ($\sim$ 1.8 $\mu$m at 0.1 K) underscores the potential of complex oxide interfaces as a platform for studying quantum interference phenomena and for developing quantum technologies such as mesoscopic interferometers and quantum sensors.

 Acknowledgements: K. R. acknowledge support from the National High Magnetic Field Laboratory, supported by the National Science Foundation through NSF/DMR-2128556 and the state of Florida and the US Department of Energy (DoE).
 This work was performed as part of the DoE BES project "Science of 100 Tesla".
 This study has been partially supported through the EUR grant NanoX no. ANR-17-EURE-0009 in the framework of the "Programme des Investissements dAvenir".
 This work at NUS is supported by the Ministry of Education (MOE), SIngapore, under its Tier-2 Academic Research Fund (AcRF) and by the MOE Tier-3 Grant (MOE-MOET32023-0003) 'Quantum Geometric Advantage'.